 5. Find a way to feel good about money

 Fostering a positive money mindset can help you with achieving the financial ambitions you have in life.
 Many of us are unaware that our parents’ beliefs about money – the good and the bad – have trickled down into us.
 And these sometimes need to be reviewed before we can move forwards towards a brighter financial future.

 To help motivate you to build up your financial health, keep your eyes on the prize.
 This isn’t an exercise purely for fun, it’s to help give you the best chance possible of achieving your biggest goals in life.
 And we all know that a goal without a plan is just a dream.
 So from setting your goal, the next step is to make a plan to achieve it.

 If you’re a student we’d love to help you build a brighter financial future.
-Find out about how LOQBOX can help you here, and sign up to receive monthly money tips straight to your inbox.
+Find out about how LOQBOX can help you here.

 Build your credit score